Cray-HPE/docs-csm/operations/network/network_management_install_guide/update_management_network_firmware.md

 This page describes how to update firmware on the management network switches.
 More details and other options to upgrade firmware can be found in the switch [user guides](./user_guides.md).
-## Requirements
+#### Prerequisites

-Access to the switches from the LiveCD/ncn-m001.
+- Access to the switches.

-## Configuration
+- Firmware in a location that the switches can reach.

 All firmware can be found in the HFP package provided with the Shasta release.